smartfog/fogflow/application/operator/GeneralPurposeAdapter/README.md

 *******************************************************************

-GPA task will be created soon and it will be listening on port 1026.
-GPA can be verified after running IoT Agent such that GPA serves as Context Broker to IoT Agent.
-This can be done by providing the GPA IP and Port in IoT Agent.
+GPA task will be created soon on the nearest edge and it will be listening on port 1026.
+GPA can be verified after running IoT Agent as a Fog Function such that GPA serves as Context Broker to IoT Agent.
+This can be done by providing the GPA IP and Port in IoT Agent configuration.
 Refer the IoT Agent Operator README for more detail.